 Third, there’s the system list.
 When you’re in sector space (i.e. not in a solar system where space fights happen, or on a planet/inside a station/inside a ship where ground combat occurs), you can see a list of all the systems/stations and adjoining sectors here, to more easily find them.
 Note also, that the little summary of mission objectives at the right of your screen usually only mentions the name of the system.
 So pay attention to what sector they mention in the dialog.
 You can also call up the mission objectives window (behind the “Hail Starfleet” button) and that will actually mention the sector and block.

 One final tip about space travel: Auto-navigation using the map is not perfect.
 Often you have to manually fly towards an object in space to get close enough to actually be offered to beam down onto the planet.
 E.g. near Earth, you can immediately beam to the academy, but have to fly close to the space station to be offered to beam over to the Dock.
 Also, sometimes auto-navigation will leave you right below a star system in space, and you’ll have to fly up to be offered to enter the system.
+Also, sometimes when the ship turns during auto-navigation, it will cross the edge of the sector, and will offer to warp into that sector instead of finishing its turn and flying to where you actually told it to go.
+So check what sector it wants to warp to, and if it’s the wrong one just close the window asking you to warp to continue on the mapped course.

 Skills and Ranks